Calibr8/uitdatabank/README.md

 Requirements:

 * UiTdatabank API key required.
-* Google Maps API key, when using Google Maps plugin for geocoder.

 # TODO
 * Remove comment dependency, once display settings work without.

+* Correct UITDATABANK_API_PAGE_MAX_ITEMS when paging issues in API are fixed, in uitdatabank.module.
+* Remove upper import limit of 10000 when paging issues in API are fixed, in UitdatabankJson.php.